 CN is providing a recorded session of our Microsoft Outlook Calendar Training, which was presented as a 50 minute Adobe Connect webinar for CN customers.
 Access the webinar now for lots of great tips, courtesy of Karen Watte, Training Specialist for Extension Service.

-CN's Richard Davis has presented a series of in-person workshops called "Windows 7 - What's the Fuss?"
-Richard discussed Windows 7's powerful new features such as Aero, Search, the new Task Bar, and a few new shortcuts.
+In 2012, CN presented a series of in-person workshops called "Windows 7 - What's the Fuss?"
+We discussed Windows 7's powerful new features such as Aero, Search, the new Task Bar, and a few new shortcuts.

-You may now download Richard's Windows 7 presentation (PDF) as a reference and follow-up guide.
+You may now download the Windows 7 presentation (PDF) as a reference and follow-up guide.

 The following tech tips and FAQs pertain specifically to CN systems.
 For OSU systems or general computer help, please see Helpdocs.

 MyCN is a web-based service offered by the Community Network that allows you to access the files in your personal and shared network space (commonly referred to as the P: and S: drives) from any computer that has a web browser and a live internet connection.
 This can be very beneficial if you are away from the office and need to modify that presentation you'd been working on earlier.

 Go to the MyCN web page.
 When you scroll down the page, you will see one box for access to your Home Directory and a separate box for access to your Shared Directory.

 Click on the link that reads "Launch the web connection."
 A window will come up asking for your login credentials.
 Enter your CN username and password (Don't forget to put cn\ in front of your username!).